 Few standards of spelling and translation existed in the Middle Ages. spelling variations, are thus, an extremely common occurrence in records of ancient Scottish names.
 Over the years, Bonello has been spelled Bonally, Bonelly, Bonallo, Bonalo, Bonaly, Bonnella, Bonela, Bonello and many more.

 Early Notables of the Bonello family (pre 1700)

 Notable amongst the family at this time was David Bonallo, an unusual spelling but not an exception in Scottish surnames, e.g. Dalgarno and Dalgarto.

+James Bonnell (1653-1699), was Accountant-General of Ireland, "a man eminent for his saintly life, was...
 Another 38 words (3 lines of text) are included under the topic Early Bonello Notables in all our PDF Extended History products and printed products wherever possible.

 Land and opportunity greeted all those who made it across the Atlantic.
 These settlers and their children went on to play important roles in the forging of the great nations of the United States and Canada.
 Clan societies and other Scottish organizations have preserved much of this heritage for the ancestors of those brave Scots.
 Immigration and passenger lists have documented the arrival of various people bearing the name Bonello to North America:

 Bonello Settlers in United States in the 20th Century

 Ermenegildo Bonello, aged 31, who arrived in New York in 1919 aboard the ship "Procida" from Trieste, Italy

 Amilcare Bonello, originally from Cossato, Italy, who arrived in New York City, New York in 1920 aboard the ship "Imperator" from Southampton, England